 Back in the New Testament, we find another one.

-Acts 20:28 Take heed therefore unto yourselves, and to all the flock, over the which the Holy Spirit has made you overseers, to feed the church of God, which He has purchased with His own blood.
+Acts 20:28 Therefore take heed to yourselves and to all the flock, among which the Holy Spirit has made you overseers, to shepherd the church of God which He has purchased with His own blood.

 This is an admonition from the apostle Paul to the local church elders, to provide good spiritual food for those that they were ordained to pastor.

-Deuteronomy 8:2-3 And you shall remember all the way which the LORD your God led you these forty years in the wilderness, to humble you, and to prove you, to know what was in your heart, whether you would keep His commandments, or no. And He humbled you, and suffered [allowed] you to hunger, and fed you with manna, which your fathers know; that He might make you know that man does not live by bread only, but by every word that proceeds out of the mouth of the LORD does man live.
+Deuteronomy 8:2-3 And you shall remember that the LORD your God led you all the way these forty years in the wilderness, to humble you and test you, to know what was in your heart, whether you would keep His commandments or not.
+So He humbled you, and allowed you to hunger, and fed you with manna you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds out of the mouth of the LORD.

 We find here that God actually directly leads us into many of them as a combination teaching tool—first, in order that we will experience them and have certain characteristics develop as a result; and second, to test us (to see where we stand, and how we cope).